Trump's Pentagon pick paid woman after sex assault allegation but denies wrongdoing, his lawyer says

 At the time of the 2017 accusations, Hegseth, now 44, was going through a divorce with his second wife, with whom he has three children.
 She filed for divorce after he had a child with a Fox News producer who is now his wife, according to court records and social media posts by Hegseth.
 His first marriage ended in 2009, also after infidelity by Hegseth, according to court records.

-After the accusations first surfaced last week, Steven Cheung, a spokesman for the Trump transition, issued a statement saying the president-elect is “nominating high-caliber and extremely qualified candidates to serve in his Administration.”
+After the accusations first surfaced last week, Steven Cheung, a spokesman for the Trump transition who has been named White House communications director, issued a statement saying the president-elect is “nominating high-caliber and extremely qualified candidates to serve in his Administration.”

 “Mr. Hegseth has vigorously denied any and all accusations, and no charges were filed.
 We look forward to his confirmation as United States Secretary of Defense so he can get started on Day One to Make America Safe and Great Again,” Cheung said.